SOHARDWORK/hello-world/README.md

 # hello-world
-you know that is just a repository hello,No cross no crown hello,gtf
+you know that is just a repository hello,No cross no crown.waawawk dadadadada